mikedowd300/advantage-blackjack/README.md

     * for later analysis by "Perfect Play"
     * beyond MVP
     * th string would most likely be stored with the players hand, not in the show itself - TBD

+* ## NOTE - New Result Festure - "What if" betspreads
+  * The results of a specific simulation can be adjusted to reflect
+    * a different betspread
+    * if the user could see the burn card
+    * if the user could see the botton card
+  * The feature will be available through '/double-up/simulation/results' page

+* ## NOTE - New Result Festure - "What if" same shoe with different anything / everything
+  * The card order will be stored for each fresh shoe
+  * After a simulation, the player may run the same shoes as the original simulation, but with changes to ANY set of conditions, strategy or number/type of players.
+  * The same order of cards will be dealt, but the hands may be different, potentialy very different, based on the changes.
+    * The idea is to see if that, since the cards will have the exact same order, the positive and negative counts will be similar, so what will it do to the overall results of a shoe.
+    * HOW TO MEASURE / DISPLAY THE RESULTS OF EACH SHOW COMPARED TO THE ORIGINAL
+  * The feature will be available through '/double-up/simulation/results' page

+* ## NOTE - Allow for a strategy where a player wongs out completely.
+  * A ploppy should be at the table to eat cards while the player is wonged out.

 ------------------------------ CLASSIC BLACKJACK ----------------------------------